vs-ude/fyr-www/content/_index.md

 ## Project Status

+{{% notice note %}}
+We are currently in the process of rewriting the compiler using _Go_.
+Implementation of new features is halted until we reach feature parity with the old implementation.
+{{% /notice %}}

 Fyr is a **research project** of the [_Distributed Systems_](http://www.vs.uni-due.de) research group at the [_University Duisburg Essen_](http://www.uni-due.de).
 Fyr is still in alpha status.
 The Fyr compiler for C99 is working, although not all planned features are imlemented yet.